 The Field of Practice specializations are a part of the advanced curriculum and are designed to provide students with knowledge about policies, issues, programs and services that are relevant to a specific client system and field of practice.
-All fields of practice specializations require two semesters of course work in the chosen field.
-These Field of Practice courses are taken in the second year of study.
-The placement for Field Education III and Field Education IV is consistent with the chosen Field of Practice.
+All fields of practice specializations require one semester of course work in the chosen field.
+The Field of Practice courses are taken in the second year of study.
+The placements for Agency-Based Education III and Agency-Based Education IV are consistent with the chosen Field of Practice.
 The Field of Practice specialization is not an extension of the Practice Methods concentration.
 Thus, Direct Practice students and Community, Administration and Policy Practice students may interact in the same Field of Practice class.
 Each Field of Practice specialization will cover: